bitburner-official/bitburner-src/src/Documentation/doc/en/advanced/bitnodes.md

 In this BitNode:

-- You start with $250 million
+- Your starting money is 250 million.
 - You start with a WSE membership and access to the TIX API
 - You are able to short stocks and place different types of orders (limit/stop)